jocelynjoel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-include capital letters as well task 19 replaces all characters A and c from input to Z and e respectively. task 20 creates a script that removes all letters c and C from input.
+include capital letters as well task 19 replaces all characters A and c from input to Z and e respectively. task 20 creates a script that removes all letters c and C from input. task 21 writes a script that reverse its input.